The Kabbalah, the Tarot and the Middle Way

 Here, we will be exploring the paths from Malkuth in Assiyah up till Malkuth in Atziluth, since these are the paths described by the supplementary text to the Sefer Yetzirah (which we will refer to as the Yetziratic text), the Hebrew letters, the Three Veils of Negative Existence, the Tarot, the Buddhist Noble Eigthfold Path, the Uttaratantra Shastra, and the Three Principles of the Path.
 The paths on the lower tree, Assiyah, are each described by the Yetziratic text, and also by the Hebrew letters.
 The paths on the next higher tree, Yetzirah, are described by the Tarot images of the Greater Arcana.
 Both the eight paths centered around Tiphareth of each Tree of Life are depicted by the Buddhist Noble Eightfold Path.
 The higher four horizontal paths in the first two Trees of Life are also given by the Uttaratantra Shastra, together with the means to cross them, depicted by the right diagonal paths leading up to them.
 And the stages of the path beginning with Malkuth of the three Trees above Assiyah are characterized by the Three Veils of Negative Existence and the Three Principles of the Path.

 There is remarkable cohesiveness and consistency in the structure of Jacob’s Ladder despite being described by sources from apparently different traditions.
 Each of the corresponding paths on the lower two Trees of Life (Assiyah and Yetzirah) are identical in direction and function, despite the fact that one set of paths is described by the Yetziratic text while the other is described by the Tarot.
 (This means, for example, that the path between Malkuth and Yesod on both the Trees function in the same way and takes the same direction; a feature found in all the corresponding paths on both the Trees.)
+This is one manifestation of the words “as above, so below”—the paths in the World of Yetzirah function and interact in essentially the same way as the paths in the World of Assiyah.

 The most remarkable synchronicity between sources from apparently different traditions is the fact that, for both these Trees of Life, the Buddhist Noble Eightfold Path depicts the paths around Tiphareth (like the spokes of a wheel) in exactly the correct clockwise sequence.
 Also, the Uttaratantra Shastra agrees with both the Yetziratic text and the Tarot with regards to the sequential order of the horizontal paths on these two Trees of Life.
 And, finally, all these agree with the corresponding names of the Three Veils of Negative Existence and the Three Principles of the Path in Tibetan Buddhism.